How to grow moonflower vine in your garden

 - Harvest seeds from dried, cracked brown seed pods.

-If a moonflower vine is planted in the ground, it can get quite large.
-Up to 15 feet tall or long depending on how it’s growing.
-It also has quite the spread—mine has completely taken over a 6-foot wide trellis.
+The ipomoea (genus) alba (species) plant is generally referred to as a moonflower vine.
+It was formerly classified as genus Calonyction and is a type of night-blooming morning glory.
+Morning glory is the common name for the genus ipomoea.
+If a moonflower vine is planted in the ground, it can get up to 15 feet tall or long.
+It also has quite the spread—mine has taken over a 6-foot trellis.

-The moonflower vine gets its common name from the fact that it blooms primarily at night.
-They have evolved over millions of years to do this because night-flying insects are generally their primary pollinators.
+The plant gets its common name from the fact that it blooms primarily at night.
+It has evolved to do this because night-flying insects are generally the primary pollinators.
 You’ll see the buds developing over a series of days.

-When they are ready to emerge, the flower will open quickly around dusk and last all night.
+When they are ready to emerge, the billowy white flower will open quickly around dusk and last all night.
 You can usually catch them fully open in the morning, too.
 Once the sun rises, the flowers will close up.

 The foliage on the plant is a lush medium green with two types of leaves: a whole, heart-shaped leaf, or a three-lobed leaf.
 The foliage on the plant climbs and vines beautifully and readily.
 It will grab onto almost anything without training.